Marija258/Banking_Project_Deposits/README.md

 **Age**

-75% of the clients in the data set are 31 years-old or older, which is understandable for those to be targeted, most of the savings are done after 30years old.
+75% of the clients in the data set are 31 years-old or older, which is understandable for those to be targeted, most of the savings are done after 30th year of life.

 ---
 ![EDA](Documentation/age.jpg)